 The electric doorbell is a simple circuit that triggers a sound on the completion of circuit by pressing the button.
 It is this simplicity that makes doorbell such a marvel.
 The simple devices in the doorbell put the scientific principle of electromagnetism into action in a useful way.
 In order to understand the operations of an electric bell, you should first understand what an electromagnet is.
 Well, to put it in simple words, an electromagnet is basically a type of magnet in which the magnetic field is produced with the help of an electric current.
 When any electrical influences electromagnet it works as a standard magnet (generating magnetic fields).
 When the power generation to an electromagnet stops, the production of the magnetic field also stops.

 The image below shows the internal mechanism of an electric bell.

 An electric source, for example, a battery can be used to power the electromagnet used in an electric bell.
-The electric circuit is completed by installing a push switch which you press to sound an electric bell acts as the circuit breaker.
+The electric circuit is completed by installing a push switch which you can press to sound an electric bell.
+The switch also acts as the circuit breaker.

-So once the setup is completed, when the switch is pressed, the circuit loop is complete which causes current to flow through the circuit.
+So once the setup is completed, when the switch is pressed, the circuit loop is complete which causes the current to flow through the circuit.
 The arm which strikes the gong is connected to a spring at one end and an iron ball at the other end.
-This is called a clapper or a striker.
-The arm is attached to an iron strip which is attracted to the electromagnet when the circuit is complete and current is flowing through it.
+This is called a hammer or a striker.
+The arm is attached to an iron strip which is attracted to the electromagnet when the circuit is complete and the current flowing through it.

 Now that you have an understanding of the important parts in an electric bell, the step-by-step process of the working of the electric bell is described below: